DONATE NOW

 Does my fiscal sponsor organization have to be based in Washington?

-• No, your organization may be fiscally sponsored by a 501(c)3 organization that is based in another US state.
+• No, your organization may be fiscally sponsored by a 501(c)(3) organization that is based in another part of the US.

 Does my fiscal sponsor organization have to meet other eligibility requirements?

-• No, eligibility requirements are applicable to your organization, not your fiscal sponsor.
+• Fiscal sponsor organizations must be 501(c)(3) public charities.
+All additional eligibility requirements are applicable to your organization, not your fiscal sponsor.

 What is fiscal sponsorship?